JedEatSnax/My-DevOps-Projects/Kubernetes Setups/Talos Linux on Docker Desktop.md

 ```bash
 talosctl cluster create --workers 2
 ```

+## 🔍 Accessing the Dashboard
+Do the `talosctl dashboard -n <node-ip>` to see the Talos dashboard of a specific node.

 ## ⚠️ Disclaimer and Limitations
 Certain APIs are unavailable since Talos is running on a container.
 For instance, if you run a simple container, such as `kubectl run nginx --image=nginx --port=80`, this is the output: